 UpTone Audio is proud to announce availability of EtherREGEN.
-In development for nearly two years, this unique and highly advanced Ethernet switch will exceed expectations—producing surprising audible sonic improvements in fine music systems.
+In development for nearly two years, this revolutionary and sophisticated Ethernet switch is capable of producing surprisingly audible sonic improvements in fine music systems.

 The goals and architecture of the EtherREGEN are completely different than any other Ethernet switch on the planet!

-The heart of what makes our switch so unusual is the use of ACTIVE, HIGH-SPEED, LOW-JITTER DIFFERENTIAL DIGITAL ISOLATOR chips combined with ULTRA-LOW JITTER DIFFERENTIAL RE-CLOCKING FLIP-FLOPS.
-No other Ethernet switch on the market attempts this (doing this, and doing it correctly is neither easy nor cheap!).
-On the circuit board photos you can see the isolators set across the wide “moat.”
+The heart of what makes our switch so unique is use of ACTIVE, HIGH-SPEED, LOW-JITTER DIFFERENTIAL DIGITAL ISOLATOR chips in conjunction with ULTRA-LOW JITTER DIFFERENTIAL RE-CLOCKING FLIP-FLOPS.
+No other Ethernet switch on the market does this.
+Implementing this architecture correctly is difficult and costly!

-[Ongoing discussion and questions about EtherREGEN can be found in long thread at our sponsored forum.]
+[Ongoing discussion and questions about EtherREGEN can be found in a long thread at our sponsored forum.]

 Let’s back up a moment to explain the usage and reason for the EtherREGEN: